dhirajpatel22/NN-Workshop/README.md

 model.fit(
     x_train,
     y_train_oh,
-    epochs=5,
-    batch_size=32
 )
 ```
-* Trains the model for 5 epochs.
+* Trains the model on train data and labels.
-* Uses mini-batches of size 32.

 ### 8. Evaluate the Model
 ```